 - Mat-Su Valley: Alaska WildBird Rehabilitation Center (phone: 907-892-2927)

 - Sitka: Sitka Raptor Center (phone: 907-747-8662)

-- Elsewhere in Alaska: please contact Bird TLC in Anchorage or the Juneau Raptor Center. (see numbers above)
+- Elsewhere in Alaska: please contact Bird TLC in Anchorage (see numbers above).

 Birds can also be brought to the two emergency vet clinics in Anchorage that are open 24/7 year-round: Pet Emergency at Lake Otis & Dowling (2320 East Dowling) and Midnight Sun Animal Hospital on Tudor near Lake Otis (2545 East Tudor).
 Under 50 CFR, Part 21.12, licensed veterinarians may care for and stabilize a bird under that same authority in order to get it to a rehab center within 48 hours.

-If you observe a seabird die-off event, or encounter a sick or dead wild bird(s) and the cause is NOT immediately apparent:
+If you observe dead seabirds, or encounter a sick or dead wild bird(s) and the cause is NOT immediately apparent:

 Please call the Alaska Sick or Dead Bird Hotline at (866) 527-3358.
 Before calling, please note the location (GPS coordinates are best), species of bird (if known) and the date/time found.
 For your safety, do not handle any sick birds or bird that are found dead.